Ford Festiva: Second generation (WB, WD, WF; 1993)

-Transmission options comprised a 5-speed manual transmission, although all models could be optioned with a 4-speed automatic.
+Transmission options comprised a 5-speed manual transmission, although some models could be optioned with a 4-speed automatic.
 Australian and U.S. models were equipped with a 3-speed automatic.

 In 1997, the Festiva received a new front bumper with an oval grille, reshaped headlamps, and other minor changes.
 The Aspire was dropped from the Ford range in the United States after 1997.

 The second generation Festiva continued to be sold in Australia until 2000 when it was replaced by the Ford Ka.
 Australian second-generation Festivas have U.S. side marker light cut-outs on each side of the vehicle (driver-side and passenger-side) at the front and rear.
 Instead of housing orange reflectors/lights at the front sides and red reflectors/lights at the rear sides, there are non-lit orange reflectors at all four locations.
 These redundant reflectors, coupled with the orange side indicator repeater (which is not required in the U.S., and was not included on the Aspire) make for a unique side profile.

 Kia developed their following model, the Kia Rio, completely independently, and finished their relationship with Ford.

 Like the first generation, the 2008 edition of the Used Car Safety Ratings (UCSR) by Monash University in Australia found the second series Festiva to provide a "worse than average" (two out of five stars) safety protection level in the event of an accident.
 In the 2010 edition, the scoring was downgraded to "very poor" (equivalent to one of five stars, or the "significantly worse than average" terminology used in 2008).

 Ford Aspire

 The Ford Aspire was sold in North America from 1994 until 1997.
 It was the replacement for the Ford Festiva.
 It was the first car in its class to have dual airbags standard and anti-lock brakes optional.
-It came in two and four door body styles, both hatchbacks.
-The 2-door was available in base and SE trim while the 4-door was only available in base trim.
+It came in three- and five-door hatchback body styles.
+The 3-door was available in base and SE trim while the 5-door was only available in base trim.
 The SE model offered a sporting package that consisted of fog lights, rear spoiler, alloy wheels, blue face instrument cluster with tachometer, and upgraded interior trim.
 The Aspire had very few options for the base model: cassette player, automatic transmission, rear defrost and wiper, alloy wheels, and a comfort and convenience package that had several minor interior upgrades.
 Due to slow sales the SE model was dropped after 1995 along with all of its optional equipment.
 The base model also lost its optional alloy wheels and rear wiper.
 The performance with the automatic was slower than the manual, with 0–60 mph times of 16.2 seconds.
 Power steering was only available with the 5-door automatic.
 The Aspire was given a facelift in 1997 with redesigned front and rear bumpers, a new radio, and new seat facings.
 The Aspire was discontinued after 1997, due to slow sales.